fengyuan66/Highway-FlightSim/JOURNAL.md

 10 PM: I cant find the TM 1637 4 digit display thing so I just used a generic 4 digit input.
 I currently figured out that I need to wire the ground and the 5V thing to all the displays.

+2025-06-20:

+Today I continued drawing the schematic, linking up all of the 4 / 6 digit displays.
+I also bought a board with atmega2560 which is compatiable.
+However, I bought a cheap version with a processor called CH340 that needed a driver.
+I was able to download the driver easily but spent a long time trying to get mobiflight and the arduino IDE to recognise the board.
+Turns out, I used the wrong cable.
+It worked once I switched my cable to a cooler-looking one.